(Last updated on August 5, 2024.)

 Erasing rests (in multiple voices)

-MuseScore enables erasing rest note in voices other than voice 1.
-This results in erased rest note in JapoScore as well.
+MuseScore enables erasing rest notes in voices other than voice 1.
+This results in erased rest notes in JapoScore as well.

 Trailing line after a lyric

-Lines are automatically drawn between lyrics by checking “Draw line between lyrics (the default is ON)” from the style setting dialog.
-You do not need to add “ー” to every lyrics.
+Lines are automatically drawn between lyrics by checking “Draw line between lyrics (the default is OFF)” from the style setting dialog.
+You do not need to add “ー” to every lyric.
 This function is very useful for lyrics in Japanese.
 A line stops before the next lyric, rest note and breath mark.

-For lyrics in Englisth and other western languages, check off “Draw line between lyrics”.
+For lyrics in English and other Western languages, check off “Draw line between lyrics”.

 < Preparation of score in staff notation |^ Index | Part >